-- \rightarrow It is the measurement and correction of performance activities of sub-ordinates in order tomakesurethattheenterpriseobjectives and plans desired to obtain the mass being accomplished.
+- → It is the measurement and correction of performance activities of sub-ordinates in order tomakesurethattheenterpriseobjectivesandplansdesiredtoobtainthemasbeingaccomplished.

 - →Ithasfollowingsteps:

 - (a) Establishment of standard performance.

 - (b) Measurement of actual performance.

-- (c) Comparison of actual performance with the standards and finding out deviations if any.
+- (c) Comparisonofactual performance with the standards and finding out deviations if any. (d) Corrective action.

-- (d) Correctiveaction.